MTG-Deck-Aid/documentation-and-development/Documentation/Design Documents/Design.md

 O - Open-Close Principle

-Our CardSuggestor class does a lot of
+Our CardSuggestor class follows the Open-Close Principle.
+By using the Strategy pattern, whenever a new LLM needs to be used, we can simply create a new strategy instead of having to modify the existing methods.

 L - Liskov Subtitution

 I - Interface Seggregation

 D - Dependency Inversion